 If you use this tool through successive iterations with stakeholders, you’ll design the right website for your brand.

 For instance, I recently redesigned my website – do you like it?

 Originally, the website was mainly a blog designed to help visitors and build authority in the marketing and social media space.
 Recently, I’ve been trying to get more leads from the site.
-So, I redesigned the website as more of a corporate website with the home page stressing my products and services, and the blog still providing great content.
-That way I’m still meeting the goals of visitors looking for great tips on marketing and social media, while giving businesses an easy way to learn about how I can help them make their marketing SIZZLE.
+So, I redesigned the website as more of a corporate website with the home page stressing my products and services, and a blog still providing great content.
+That way I’m still meeting the goals of visitors looking for great tips on marketing and social media while giving businesses an easy way to learn about how I can help them make their marketing SIZZLE.